 Leah has called Durham her home for the past 9 years and has spent most of her time focusing on what it means to connect to community through food.
 She spent 10 years at a local NPO working within the disability community through food, creative arts, farming and community building.
 She now works at Part and Parcel in Downtown Durham.
 As a queer indentifying person living with chronic invisible illness, she is particuarly invested in engaging with & learning more about community building, accessibility, advocacy work and how to connect disabled & neurodivergent creatives.

-Latoya Alston, Market Coordinator (she/her)
+Latoya Alston, Community Engagement (she/her)